lostyzen/lostyzen.github.io/content/posts/trusty-oidc-server.en.md

 ## 🎉 **Conclusion**

 Building an OIDC server from scratch in Rust is a serious technical challenge.
-But it's also an opportunity to **learn modern security mechanisms in depth** and **take back control** of your application authentication.
+But TRusTY is above all the result of **nearly 10 years of experience in Access Management**, gained particularly in the **banking sector** where security and compliance requirements are especially high.
+This expertise, I now make available to my clients to support them with their authentication and authorization challenges.

-**TRusTY isn't production-ready yet** (it's an MVP!), but it already demonstrates that it's possible to build a performant, understandable OIDC server compliant with the most demanding standards.
+**TRusTY isn't production-ready yet** (it's an MVP!), but it already demonstrates that it's possible to build a performant, understandable OIDC server compliant with the most demanding standards, based on **deep knowledge of real-world challenges**.

 **What you can do right now**:
 - Test the demos (DEV/PROD) to see flows in action